Haikou Television

 Haikou Television (HKTV) (海口电视台) is a television and radio station in Hainan, China.
 It broadcast three television channels, and 3 radio channels.

 The station broadcasts a total of 11,000 hours annually, producing approximately 49 television programs.
 The signal strength covers 15 square kilometers.
+Broadcasts started on October 6, 1984, following SARFT approval for UHF channel 32 from the Hainan Wanghai International Hotel.